 In August, Netflix announced GLOW will be renewed for a third season.

-Both animated features are also major box office hits with Incredibles 2 surpassing the $600 million dollar mark and ranking as the third-highest grossing film of 2018.
+The animated features are also major box office hits with Incredibles 2 surpassing the $600 million dollar mark and ranking as the third-highest grossing film of 2018.
 Ralph Breaks the Internet, which came out recently during Thanksgiving weekend, has kept its number one slot on the box office charts for three consecutive weeks.
 Columbia Pictures' and Sony Picture Animations' Spider-man has grossed over $275 million worldwide.

 The Golden Globes will be held and broadcast live on Sunday, Jan.
 6, 2017 on NBC.